COURSE - Mar 2025

-• Workshop 2: 21 - 24 May 2024
+• Workshop 2: 1 - 4 April 2025

-• Location: MS Teams + Port Macquarie
+• Location: Port Macquarie

-• Registrations close: 10 May 2024
+• Registrations close: 1 March 2025

 • Course cost: $3400 (GST-free)

-Further information about fees is available at Price Policy
+Further information is available at Learner Handbook

-Certificate IV in Government Investigations
+Certificate IV in Government Investigations - Local Land Services

-A further important objective of the course is to provide understanding and application of administrative, civil and criminal actions.
+A further important objective of the course is to provide an understanding and application of administrative, civil and criminal actions.
 The relevant laws include a number of important civil and administrative provisions that can be used to address regulatory challenges.
 While the training teaches the officers to conduct an investigation, the course is not just about criminal action (prosecutions).
 The course discusses the role of education and a risk-based approach to compliance.

 The training provides learning in Work Health and Safety in an operational setting to support a safe workplace.
 Another important component is training in advanced communication strategies, including tactical communication, de-escalation of conflict and interviewing techniques.
 The training develops report writing skills and understanding of the ethical obligations of officers.

-In addition to the Local Land Services Act, the course also deals with legislation such as the Stock Diseases Act and other environmental and biosecurity legislation.
+In addition to the Local Land Services Act, the course also deals with legislation such as the Biosecurity Act and other environmental and biosecurity legislation.
 An objective of the training includes the role of the NSW Department of Primary Industries (DPI) as it relates the regulatory functions of Local Land Services.

 The training receives consistently high feedback that is a reflection of the contextualised program, the learning approach and specialist trainers, delivered in a positive learning environment.
 Managers and supervisors are also encouraged to attend the course.